Arthur Hartshorne: Career

-Hartshorne played for Moxley White Star and Wolverhampton Wanderers, before joining Port Vale in June 1902.
+Hartshorne played for Moxley White Star and Wolverhampton Wanderers before joining Port Vale in June 1902.
 He was a regular throughout the 1902–03 season, scoring three goals in 28 Second Division appearances.
 He was sold to local rivals Stoke in April 1903 to ease Vale's financial troubles.
 At the Victoria Ground, Hartshorne played as a regular in the 1903–04 and 1904–05 campaigns, and was fast becoming a popular player with the supporters due to his 'hard yet controlled' tackling skill.
 He made 53 First Division appearances for the "Potters".
-It came as a disappointment then when he was sold to Southampton in the summer of 1905.
+It was a disappointment when he was sold to Southampton in the summer of 1905.
 He helped the "Saints" to claim a second-place finish in the Southern League in 1905–06 and was an ever-present in their run to the quarter-finals of the FA Cup.
 He later played for Southern League rivals Northampton Town.

 Later life

 Hartshorne became a tool-maker after the end of his football career.
-At the outbreak of the First World War, he enlisted in the Staffordshire Regiment.
+At the outbreak of the First World War, he enlisted in the South Staffordshire Regiment.
 He died of wounds on 10 February 1915 and was buried at Boulogne Eastern Cemetery.